|UCAS code||FJ22||Duration||4 years (MEng)|

 Subject requirements: Essential Recommended Helpful – may be useful on course

 Please note that there may be no data available if the number of course participants is very small.

 Please note, the test date for the PAT has been moved to Thursday 4 November 2021.

-Modern society is heavily dependent on advanced materials: lightweight composites for faster vehicles, optical fibres for telecommunications and silicon microchips for the information revolution.
+Materials Science is an interdisciplinary subject, spanning the physics and chemistry of matter, engineering applications and industrial manufacturing processes.
+Modern society is heavily dependent on advanced materials, for example, lightweight composites for faster vehicles, optical fibres for telecommunications and silicon microchips for the information revolution.
 Materials scientists study the relationships between the structure and properties of a material and how it is made.
 They also develop new materials and devise processes for manufacturing them.
-Materials Science is vital for developments in nanotechnology, quantum computing and nuclear fusion, as well as medical technologies such as bone replacement materials.
+Materials Science is vital for developments in nanotechnology, quantum computing, batteries and nuclear fusion, as well as medical technologies such as bone replacement materials.

 This diverse programme spans the subject from its foundations in physics and chemistry to the mechanical, electrical, magnetic and optical properties of materials, and the design, manufacture and applications of metals, alloys, ceramics, polymers, composites and biomaterials.
 This work is supported by excellent laboratory and teaching facilities.

 The programme also offers an opportunity to develop an introductory understanding of entrepreneurship (learning how to write a business plan, raise capital and start a company).
 There are also voluntary options to learn a foreign language with the University's Language Centre.